mkauppila/CCHCache/Readme.md

 # Cache Cache

+**Cache Cache is WORK UNDER PROGRESS.
+The project hasn't progressed that much yet and it's moving forward at a glacial pace**

 Cache Cache (hereafter abbreviated as CCHCache) is simple in-memory and disk cache.
 CCHCache provides simple, fast and convenient way to cache any object conforming NSCopying protocol.